 No.4: Long leech socks – same as No.1 but longer.

 Though look different, all of them employ the same simple mechanism to keep leeches at bay.
-Basically they are just oversized socks for you wear over the pant, to block leeches from accessing your skin from the opening of your pant.
+Basically they are just oversized socks for you wear over the trousers, to block leeches from accessing your skin from the opening of your trousers.

 1. Elastic-strap Leech Socks